 The SAM II database is used to collect data.
 The Missouri 2010 Census data is used as the benchmark for this measurement.
-This measure is based on the state fiscal year - July 1 to June 30.

 Percent of minorities and females employed - 7i

 By placing the right people in the right position, MoDOT can better serve its customers and help fulfill its responsibilities to taxpayers.